How Long Foods Really Last in the Freezer (It’s Shorter Than You Think)

 Vegetables

-For vegetables with a higher water content (lettuce, tomatoes) it’s best to store them in the fridge and use quickly after buying.
-Hardier vegetables like carrots, sweet potatoes, squash, and beans freeze well and will last anywhere from 8 months to 1 year.
+For vegetables with a higher water content (like lettuce and tomatoes) it’s best to store them in the fridge.
+Hardier vegetables, like carrots, sweet potatoes, squash and beans, freeze well and will last anywhere from 8 months to 1 year.
 For crisp vegetables that maintain their colour (like asparagus), blanch your fresh vegetables before freezing.

 Macaroni and cheese with roasted butternut squash